 Fermi National Accelerator Laboratory (Fermilab) is managed and operated by Fermi Research Alliance (FRA), LLC, under Contract DE-AC02-07CH11359 (the Prime Contract) with the U.S. Department of Energy's (DOE's) Office of Science (SC).
-The Prime Contract's Clause H.13, Contractor Assurance System, requires FRA to develop a Contractor Assurance System (CAS) that is executed by the contractor's Board of Directors.
+The Prime Contract's Clause H.13, Contractor Assurance System, requires FRA to develop a Contractor Assurance System (CAS) that is owned jointly the three parties: DOE as sponsor/steward, the M&O contractor as holder of the Prime Contract, and the laboratory as performer of the work.
+At Fermilab, CAS is managed and overseen through the Office of the Chief Operating Officer.
 FRA executes the Prime Contract by employing 16 management systems that encompass all work activities and applies to all personnel performing work at Fermilab and Fermilab leased spaces including subcontractors and guests.
 The management systems are periodically reviewed and improved through a variety of devices including self-assessments, peer reviews, benchmarking efforts, and operational readiness reviews.

 Fermilab views the Contractor Assurance Program as the primary tool for demonstrating operations are compliant, safe, secure, efficient, and providing quality products and services to our customers.
 Assurance activities cut across every function within the laboratory and are used as a learning vehicle to highlight and facilitate change and continual improvement.